 Consolidated Statement of Advances Received/Advance adjusted in the current tax period/ Amendments of information furnished in earlier tax period

 How to Report the Outward Supplies in New GST Return System?

 Upon the introduction to the New GST Return filing system, the existing Form GSTR-1 will be replaced by an Annexure- Anx-1.

 Annexure-1 is going to be the form for declaring the outward supplies in the New GST Return filing system.

 All the functions of the Annexure are going to be similar to GSTR-1.
-Anx-1 will auto-populate the recipient's Anx-2 (Inward Supply Anx) & will help the taxpayer File their Main Return GST RET-1 where he can release his tax liabilities & claim ITC.
+Anx-1 will auto-populate the recipient's Anx-2 (Inward Supply Anx) & will help the taxpayer File their Main Return GST RET-1 where he can release his tax liabilities & ITC claim in GST.